meteor/meteor/docs/source/api/top-level-await.md

  This is a feature unique to Meteor, so the top level await specification wasn't written to work with nested imports.
 Using nested imports to import a sync module continues to work, but it will throw an error if used to import an async module.
 You can use `require` or dynamic imports for async modules in these situations.

-### Using in packages
+## Using in Packages

-Top level await is only supported started in Meteor 3.
-Build plugins are able to use top level await in older Meteor versions since the runtime is bundled when they are published.
+Top level await is only supported starting in Meteor 3.
+Published build plugins are able to use top level await in older Meteor versions since the runtime is bundled when they are published, though in development they require Meteor 3.

 If you want to ensure your package only runs in versions of Meteor that support top level await, you can have your package use `isobuild:top-level-await`: